mathieuboudreau/qmt-optimization/README.md

 minutes.
 You should only need to do this after a fresh install of the software, after updating your MATLAB version, or if an unknown error occurred during your workflow.

-To run all tests, go to the 'test' subfolder
+To run all tests, from MATLAB (assuming you are already in the qMTLab_Tab1s directory), go to the 'test' subfolder

 `cd test/`